dasch-swiss/dsp-tools/knora/README.md

 #### get_project_ontologies()

-Returns the ontologies of a given project.
+Returns the ontologies of a project given the project's IRI.

 ```python
 get_project_ontologies(project_code: str) -> Optional[dict]
 ```

-- project_code: Short code of project
+- project_code: Shortcode of project

 #### ontology_exists()

-Tests if an ontology exists.
+Returns `True` if the ontology, given by its IRI, exists on the DSP.

 ```python
 ontology_exists(onto_iri: str)